 These Italian meatballs are also incredibly versatile and can be served in many different ways.

-Some of my favorite ways to serve these bad boys are with spaghetti and marinara sauce, in a meatball sub loaded with mozzarella cheese, as a topping on homemade pizza, or drenched in a savory cream sauce with some mashed potatoes.
+Some of my favorite ways to serve these gems are with spaghetti (highly recommend using a homemade sauce or a four-cheese sauce), in a meatball sub loaded with mozzarella cheese, as a topping on homemade pizza, or drenched in a savory cream sauce with some mashed potatoes.

-This is easily one of my most cherished recipes and one that has been highly requested on the blog, so I hope you guys enjoy it as much as I do! 💕
+This is one of my most cherished recipes to date and one that has been highly requested on the blog, so I hope you enjoy it as much as I do. ツ

-As usual, for any questions you might have, please feel free to leave a comment below or message me on Instagram and I would be happy to answer them.
+I hope you enjoy this easy & delicious meatballs recipe, and as usual, please feel free to leave a comment below or message me on Instagram with any questions you may have.
 Happy cooking everyone!